andrewt3000/web_development/README.md

 | Database hosting | [Azure Sql](https://azure.microsoft.com/en-us/services/sql-database/) | RDS |  [mongo db atlas](https://cloud.mongodb.com)|
 | Continuous deployment | Azure Devops Pipelines | CodePipeline | [Jenkins](https://www.jenkins.io/) |

-Many cdns such as [vercel](https://vercel.com/) will default to publishing when you push to master, redirecting to https and rewriting urls to create deep links.
+Many cdns such as [vercel](https://vercel.com/) will default sensibly for react apps.
+For example it will publish when you push to master, redirecting to https and rewriting urls to create deep links.
+Where as using azure will require you to specify each step.
+Using azure yaml pipelines (part of [azure devops](https://dev.azure.com/)) specify each step for continuous deployment (specify the push to master trigger to build deployment, specify the build command etc.).

-#### CI/CD azure notes
-Using azure yaml pipelines (part of [azure devops](https://dev.azure.com/)) for continuous deployment.
-Azure pipelines [key concepts](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops): stages, jobs, steps define deployment in config file (azure-pipelines.yaml).
-[yaml](https://en.wikipedia.org/wiki/YAML) is a data-serialization language typically used for config files.
-It's a superset of json.

-#### Azure CDN Notes
 Azure cdn needs to be purged after changes.
-Allows rules such as [redirecting http to https requests](https://docs.microsoft.com/en-us/azure/cdn/cdn-standard-rules-engine).
-Another potential rule is to add a URL rewrite to deep links in the single page app.
+Deploying a spa will require Azure cdn rules such as [redirecting http to https requests](https://docs.microsoft.com/en-us/azure/cdn/cdn-standard-rules-engine) and add a URL rewrite to deep links in the single page app.

 ### Future: Serverless functions
+Serverless function execute indepently.
+That has pros and cons.
 Pros:
 - simple horizontal scalability
 - paying only for what you use

 Cons:
-- propreitary routing apis
+- There are varying levels of support for cross-cutting concerns or middleware for serverless functions.
+Examples include propreitary routing apis, authentication, cors, error logging etc.
+- There are varying levels of support for maintain shared state such as database connection pooling.
 - lack of control of the environment.
-(For instance, in the past I had an issue with aws lambda because it only supporting an older version of node)
+(For instance, in the past I had an issue with aws lambda because it only supporting an older version of node).
+This is true of
-- depending on the implementation you may have no way to maintain any shared state such as database connection pooling.

 | MS Azure | Amazon AWS | Vercel |